ErinaTheDummy/SwordToShield/CoreRules.md

 Character_Creation folder and begin at a level permitted by your GMs in that class.

+#### OPTIONAL: Character Depth
+Before your first session playing as a character, you may note and mention any flaws, morals, aspirations, social bonds, or other noteworthy aspects of your character to your GM.
+They should be certain to integrate that into their game, unless they state otherwise.

 ## Classes
 Your class is your specialization as a character, giving you special abilities